open-quantum-safe/oqs-demos/curl/README.md

 Two further, runtime configuration option exist that can both be optionally set via docker environment variables:

-1) Setting the key exchange mechanism (KEM): By setting 'KEM_ALG' to any of the [supported KEM algorithms built into OQS-OpenSSL](https://github.com/open-quantum-safe/openssl#key-exchange) one can run TLS using a KEM other than the default algorithm 'kyber512'.
-Example: `docker run -e KEM_ALG=ntru_hps2048509 -it oqs-curl`.
-It is always necessary to also request use of this KEM algorithm by passing it to the invocation of `curl` with the `--curves` parameter, i.e. as such in the same example: `curl --curves ntru_hps2048509 https://localhost:4433`.
+1) Setting the key exchange mechanism (KEM): By setting 'DEFAULT_GROUPS' to any of the [supported KEM algorithms built into oqs-provider](https://github.com/open-quantum-safe/oqs-provider#algorithms) one can run TLS using a KEM other than a default algorithm like 'kyber512'.
+Example: `docker run -e DEFAULT_GROUPS=frodo640aes -it oqs-curl`.
+It is recommended to also request use of this KEM algorithm by passing it to the invocation of `curl` with the `--curves` parameter, i.e. as such in the same example: `curl --curves frodo640aes https://localhost:4433`.

-2) Setting the signature algorithm (SIG): By setting 'SIG_ALG' to any of the [supported OQS signature algorithms](https://github.com/open-quantum-safe/openssl#authentication) one can run TLS using a SIG other than the one set when building the image (see above).
+2) Setting the signature algorithm (SIG): By setting 'SIG_ALG' to any of the [supported OQS signature algorithms](https://github.com/open-quantum-safe/oqs-provider#algorithms) one can run TLS using a SIG other than the one set when building the image (see above).
 Example: `docker run -e SIG_ALG=dilithium3 -it oqs-curl`.

 #### Build type argument(s)